telerik/kendo-ui-core/docs/api/javascript/ui/upload.md

 ### destroy

-Prepares the **Upload** for safe removal from DOM.
+Prepares the **Upload** for safe removal from the DOM.
 Detaches all event handlers and removes jQuery.data attributes to avoid memory leaks.
-Calls destroy method of any child Kendo widgets.
+Calls the destroy method of any child Kendo widgets.

 > This method does not remove the Upload element from DOM.